sbip-sg/mecanywhere/README.md

     - `truffle migrate --network sepolia`

 # Quick Start
-Run `docker-compose up` to start all services as containers.
+1. Run `docker-compose up` to start all services as containers.
 Run `docker-compose up --build <service_name>` to rebuild a specific service.
 > **Note:** Hot reload is enabled for the python services but not the java services.

 OR run `startup.bat` to start all the services on windows.
 Run any startup script in each service folder to start the service individually on windows.

+2. Migrate the contracts onto your chosen blockchain.

 # Manual Start